riyal-guha/TestRepoPOC/README.md

 Clone the repo and run the gemini.py locally to test.

 Create a .env file in the scripts folder and under GOOGLE_API_KEY place you gemini api key

+To run the azure service bus emulator:
+- install WSL
+- install Docker Engine

+in the environment variable set the config.json path and a password run docker compose -f "path to docker-compose.yml" up -d verify in Docker Desktop UI and check logs